WEC-Sim/WEC-Sim/source/code_structure.rst

 Available constraint properties, default values, and functions can be found by typing ``doc constraintClass`` in the MATLAB command window, or opening the `constraintClass.m` file in ``$WECSIM/source/objects`` directory by typing ``open constraintClass`` in MATLAB Command Window.

-For more information about application of WEC-Sim's constraint class, refer to the :ref:`advanced_features:Constraint and PTO Features` section.
+For more information about application of WEC-Sim's constraint class, refer to :ref:`advanced_features:Constraint and PTO Features`.

 PTO Class